 British countertenor Tom Scott-Cowell is a graduate of the Royal College of Music, where he completed his undergraduate and master’s degrees with distinction, studying with Dinah Harris.
 During his time at the RCM he was generously supported by a Help Musicians UK Maidment Award, a Help Musicians UK Fleming Award, a Douglas and Hilda Simmons Scholarship, a Pidem Foundation Scholarship and the Josephine Baker Trust.
 Since graduating Tom has had a busy international schedule both on the opera stage and the concert platform.

 Tom’s love for classical music began at an early age, and at 8 years old won a choral scholarship to Westminster Abbey under James O’Donnell and developed quickly as a strong solo performer.
 At the Abbey, as well as the daily services, he took part in many concerts and televised events, sang in the Prom concerts at the Royal Albert Hall, and toured extensively in the USA, Germany, Denmark and Spain.
 He also contributed to a number of recordings with the Abbey choir including The Feast of St Edward and Trinity Sunday.
-In 2006 Tom became a Music Scholar at Radley College.

 Tom Scott-Cowell, a countertenor, was a delight to witness as he pretzeled his desperate character from jilted lover to cross-dressing assassin.

 Tom Scott-Cowell’s ringing countertenor makes him a suitably dominant Prospero.